kalviumcommunity/k-fswd/README.md

 1. **Create a Data-Fetching Component**: Develop a React component named `DataLoader`.
 You can choose either a functional component with hooks or a class-based approach.

-2. **Select a Suitable API**: Choose a simple API for this exercise.
-This could be any free, public API like JSONPlaceholder.
+2. **Select a API**: Please navigate to the settings icon located in the navigation sidebar.
+Within the settings, you will find a `URL` indicating where the server is currently running.
+The `URL` should end with `.codedamn.app`.

 3. **Implement Data Fetching Logic**: In your `DataLoader` component, write the logic to fetch data from the API.
 Use the `useEffect` hook for functional components.